seorim0/DCCRN-with-various-loss-functions/README.md

 <br>
 The test data consists of the following dimensions.
 ```[noise type, dB classes, Batch size, 2(input & target), wav length]```
-We use 2 type of noise, seen and unseen. ㅁnd 7 dB classes .
+We use 2 type of noise, seen and unseen and 7 dB classes from -10dB to 20dB.

 <br>
 We cut the wav files longer than 3 seconds into 3 seconds and zero padded for wav files shorter than 3 seconds.